maidsafe/rfcs/text/0036-launcher-api-v0.5/0036-launcher-api-v0.5.md

 ```

 If the range header is not specified, the entire file is streamed while reading and
-the data is appended from the 0th position while writing.
+the data is appended to the end while writing.

 ### Response headers